BrynjaGunnars/FC_GCE_mouse_Hippocampus/README.txt

 2. Make consensus matrices from B. Function used: makeConsensusMat(mat), mat=string with numpy matrix name.

-3. Choose optimal cluster solution by calculating proportion of ambiguous clustering (PAC) in the consensus matrices an Percent agreement and constructing heatmaps. function used: PAC(mat) where mat is the matrix from makeConsensusMat function.
+3. Choose optimal cluster solution by calculating proportion of ambiguous clustering (PAC) in the consensus matrices an Percent agreement and constructing heatmaps. function used: PAC(mat) where mat is a string with the matrix name from makeConsensusMat function.
 Method for percent agreement found in kfc.py and heatmaps constructed using sns.clustermap from seaborn.

 4. Cluster consensus matrix with optimal cluster solution using spectral clustering using SpectralClustering from sklearn.cluster.